ocattau/ocattau/_posts/2019-03-13-March-2ndhalf-goals.md

 date: '2019-03-13'
 category: MonthlyGoals
 ---
 I forgot to do March goals at the beginning of the month... so here's what my goals are for the rest of the month!
+Classes are over this Friday, and I'm not going anywhere for the break, so I think I can get this done!

 ## Crab Project
 We have identified a [good method of extracting RNA](https://grace-ac.github.io/RNeasy-sample-vol-tests/) from the hemolymph slurry (if there is hemolymph in the sample).